apache/trafficserver/doc/arch/index.en.rst

 Introduction
 --------------

 The original architectural documents for Traffic Server were lost in the transation to an open source project.
-The documents in this section are provision and were written based on the existing code.
+The documents in this section are provisional and were written based on the existing code.
 The purpose is to have a high level description of aspects of Traffic Server to better inform ongoing work.

 Contents: